Shane-Donlon/ci-project-1/README.md

 Font weights are not heavily prevalent in the site as this is informal, but also as over-relying on weights can reduce their impact.

+## Technology Used
+### Languages
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.

+JavaScript was not used on this site, as it was a HTML and CSS only challenge, if JavaScript was allowed for this I would have used an Event Listener and Arrow Function like below to toggle the active class on the hamburger menu

+    hamgurgerMenu = document.querySelector(".hamburger-menu");
+    navBar = document.querySelector(".nav");

+    hamgurgerMenu.addEventListener("click", () => {
+      navBar.classList.toggle("active");
+    });

+-